Become a Sponsor

 The images in this table are linked to large (desktop size) copies.
 Click on "framed" images to go to the larger size.

 Genus Lithophyllon Rehberg 1892.
-Colonies flat, attached with one to many mouths.
+Colonies flat, bearing tentacular lobes, with one to many mouths.
+Free-living or attached.

 Lithophyllon mokai Hoeksema 1989.
-Up to three inches in diameter.
+Up to three inches in diameter (80 mm.), encrusting/attached.
 Central corallite obvious.

-Genus Podabachia: Colonial.
-Leafy colonies, attached to substrate; look like encrusting bowls with lines encrusting plate like pieces.
+Genus Podabachia: Milne Edwards and Haime 1849.
+Leafy colonies, attached to substrate; look like encrusting bowls or at times in tiered laminar growths extending outward in plate like pieces.
 Undersides costate.

-Genus Polyphyllia Quoy & Gaimard 1833: Mobile colonies whose form is a high arch.
+Genus Polyphyllia Quoy & Gaimard 1833: Mobile colonies whose form is a high arch shaped like a T, Y or X elongated.
 Septa look like small petals on close inspection.
-Mouth, axial furrow not easily detected.
+Mouths all over upper side, axial furrow not easily detected.
+Septa forming petal shape.

 Polyphyllia novaehiberniae (Lesson 1831).
-Fused septa-costae that look like oblong depressions, in rows with some running perpendiculat to others.
+Fused septa-costae that look like oblong depressions, in rows with some running perpendicular to others.
 Numerous small tentacles look like hair.
 Colonies below in Fiji.

 Polyphyllia talpina (Lamarck 1801).
 Tapered septa appearance.
 Long, numerous tentacles.
 Below, two aquarium specimens and one in Pulau Redang, Malaysia.